 Looking for fun things to do in Da Nang?
 Visit Ba Na Hills!

-With a refreshing climate and the average temperature is only 18 degrees Celsius, Ba Na Hills is a great place to enjoy the fresh air and beautiful scenery from above.
+With a refreshing climate and an average temperature is only 18 degrees Celsius, Ba Na Hills is a great place to enjoy the fresh air and beautiful scenery from above.

 Also, you must have heard of the Golden Bridge supported by giant hands.
 Standing on the bridge, a majestic natural landscape will appear in front of you with white clouds and mountains.

-Marble Mountains, or known as Ngu Hanh Son or the Non Nuoc Mountains, are the symbol of Da Nang.
+Marble Mountains, or Ngu Hanh Son or the Non Nuoc Mountains in Vietnamese, are the symbol of Da Nang.

 Located on the route from Da Nang to Hoi An, Ngu Hanh Son is a complex of 5 limestone mountains rising on sandy beaches: Kim Son, Moc Son, Thuy Son (highest and most beautiful), Hoa Son, and Tho Son.